 The online system allows users to manage their registration(s) and file their expense reports at any time prior to filing deadlines.
 Access is available 24 hours a day, seven days a week.
-This allows the user to view the status of their registration or report and also assures them the Department is in receipt of their filings.
+This allows the user to view the status of their registration or report and whether the Department is in receipt of their filings.

-In addition, the Department of State website offers information on procedures to obtain ID badges for lobbyists.
-The ID badges for lobbyists provide access to the Capitol Building allowing entrance without going through security.
+In addition, the Department's website offers information on procedures to obtain ID badges for lobbyists.
+The ID badges for lobbyists provide access to the Capitol Building without going through security.